Visiting Avebury for Summer Solstice

 Toilets and Welfare

-There are toilets available behind the Coach House Café in the High Street – these will remain open overnight on 20 June.
+There are toilets available behind the Coach House Outlet in Avebury High Street – these will remain open overnight on 20/21 June.

-There will also be portable toilets (including accessible facilities) and waste and recycling bins available in the High Street and in the campsite until 2pm on 21 June.
+Portable toilets (including accessible facilities) and waste and recycling bins will be available in the High Street until 2pm on 21 June.

-A St John Ambulance treatment unit will be located in Green Street and Wiltshire Police will be on site if needed.
+A St John Ambulance treatment unit will based be in Green Street, from the afternoon of 20 June until the afternoon of 21 June.
+Wiltshire Police will also be on site if needed.

 We ask that you are considerate to residents in Avebury over the solstice period by keeping noise to a minimum.
-Because of this, and for the comfort of other celebrants, we do not allow amplified music on National Trust land, including the stone circle and campsite.
+Because of this, and for the comfort of other celebrants, we do not allow amplified music on National Trust land, including the stone circle.

-We also ask that all drumming, including in the campsite, finishes by 11pm.
+We also ask that all drumming finishes by 11pm.

 Protecting the monument

-• No tents, windbreaks, shelters are allowed on NT land (including the stone circle and henge)
+- No tents, windbreaks, shelters on National Trust land (including the stone circle and henge)

-• No drones are allowed to fly from National Trust land (see ‘Flying drones at our places’ for more information)
+- No drones are permitted to fly from National Trust land (see ‘Flying drones at our places’ for more information)